Trigeminal Neuralgia (TN)

 The painful episodes caused by trigeminal neuralgia typically become progressively worse.
 TN occurs in both men and women, but it is more common in women over the age of 50.
 The condition is not life-threatening, but can seriously impact quality of life.
 Many people with TN report symptoms of extreme anxiety and depression because of the severe pain and unpredictability of attacks.

-About the host: UTHealth Neurosciences leader Dr. Dong Kim is a neurosurgeon and Chair of the Vivian L. Smith Department of Neurosurgery at UTHealth.
+About the host: Dr. Nitin Tandon is a neurosurgeon and professor at the Vivian L. Smith Department of Neurosurgery at UTHealth Houston.
 View his presentation of the signs, symptoms and treatment options for trigeminal neuralgia (TN).

 Causes of Trigeminal Neuralgia